The last five databases

 This database contains the main variables which provide a better understanding of the evolution in labour productivity in Belgium.
-It constitutes the Belgian part of the European EUKLEMS project and includes the entire economy, divided into 38 industries and several aggregates over the period 1995-2018.
+It constitutes the Belgian part of the European EUKLEMS project and includes the entire economy, divided into 38 industries and several aggregates over the period 1995-2021.

 A better understanding of productivity evolution requires a specially adapted statistical tool that allows an industry-based analysis of the fundamental trends of the economy.
 Therefore, the Federal Planning Bureau worked, in 2007, with other European institutions on a project, financed by the European Union’s sixth framework programme for research, to develop the EUKLEMS database.

-The data presented here are an update of the Belgian part of the database, compatible with the National Accounts of October 2019.
-They cover the period 1995-2018.
+The data presented here are an update of the Belgian part of the database, compatible with the National Accounts of October 2022.
+They cover the period 1995-2021.

-Any use of series derived from the Belgian part of this database must be referred to as: "Federal Planning Bureau, EUKLEMS database, June 2020".
+Any use of series derived from the Belgian part of this database must be referred to as: "Federal Planning Bureau, EUKLEMS database, January 2023".